Lemoncode/bootcamp-backend/00-stack-documental/06-bonus/01-graphql/03-config/README.md

 ...
 ```

-Now, we can run it and check:
+Now, we can run and check it:

 ```bash
 npm start